pubnub/objective-c/iOS/README.md

 Once you are familiar with the [Hello World](HOWTO_3.4) app, The deluxe iPad-only app demonstrates all API functions in greater detail than the Hello World app.
 It is intended to be a reference application.

-## Adding PubNub in your project

-1. Add the JSONKit suppor files to your project (pubnub/libs/JSONKit)
-2. Add the PubNub library folder to your project (pubnub/libs)
-3. Add PNImports to your project precompile header (.pch)

-        #import "PNImports.h"

-***Its just that easy to start using PubNub real-time within your application!***
 ## APNS Setup

 If you've enabled your keys for APNS, you can use native PubNub publish operations to send messages to iPhones and iPads via iOS push notifications!